In a Nutshell:

 A lot of beach towels on the market have traditionally been made out of conventional cotton and/or polyester.

-As a virgin synthetic, polyester has a heavy environmental impact, so some brands started using fabric made from recycled plastic bottles instead.
-And while these recycled towels could certainly be considered a better option, they come with a few downsides, one of them being microplastics.
+As a synthetic, polyester has a heavy environmental impact, so some brands started using fabric made from recycled plastic bottles instead.
+And while these recycled towels could be considered a better option since they don’t use virgin materials, they come with a few downsides, one of them being microplastics.

 As we use and wash synthetic fabrics (including towels), tiny microscopic pieces of plastic shed from the fibers and wash into our oceans and other waterways.
 They’re not good for anyone involved in our eco-systems—the plants, critters, or humans.
 And as you can imagine, these plastics are really difficult to clean up.